LafargueHugo/HugoLafargue_devops_lab2/README.md

 # HugoLafargue_devops_lab2

-this is the readme file for the second lab of devops
+this is the readme file of the project

 ## Autors